Domain (novel): Plot

 The book is divided into three sections: 'Advent', 'Aftermath' and 'Domain'.

 A prologue describes rats living underground, listening to the nuclear attack—thought to have been a culmination of Middle Eastern geopolitical tensions—that devastates London.
 'Advent' starts above ground.
 The book's protagonist, ex-pilot Mike Culver, attempts to escape with other people, but encounters Alex Dealey, a civil servant who has been temporarily blinded by the blasts.
 Dealey explains to Culver that he can save his life, if he follows directions.
 Culver manages to get them to the Chancery Lane bunker, but has to ignore all the people left above who will soon get caught in the fallout.

 In the bunker, Culver meets Kate, and they develop feelings for each other.
 The second section, 'Aftermath', begins with a group of men from the bunker going above ground on a foraging mission.
 They eventually find their way to the main government bunker on the Thames Embankment, only to discover that the rats have already killed its inhabitants, including senior members of the government.
 Culver's party, now reduced in number, discover the rat nest, and the centre of which, directing the other rats, was a two-headed, sentient queen.
 She had given birth and the foetuses were similar to a human embryo.

 The book ends with Culver, Dealey and the survivors being rescued by helicopter.
 They discover that it was China that launched the attack and was subsequently flattened; more people escaped London than was expected and while martial law now reigned a coalition government was about to be formed and society rebuilt.

+However, there is an epilogue which describes the rats still underground in London, implying that they are planning to regroup and possibly spread.